cbd23/shopping-cart/README.md

 ### Introduction

-Feel free to explore the products available on this Online Store App that I build using React.
+Feel free to explore the products available this **Online Store App** that I build using **React**.

 <img width="1470" alt="badilas-online-shop" src="https://github.com/user-attachments/assets/9af606dc-3092-415f-a1db-631109c64e48">
-Go back and forth by using the dots under the carousel slider and hover over it in order to pause the slide if you want to look at a product for a few seconds more.
+Go back and forth by using the dots under the carousel slider and hover it to pause the slides if you want to look at a product for a few seconds more.

 <img width="1022" alt="product" src="https://github.com/user-attachments/assets/7f30c570-5f9b-4518-a57e-ad3f1a9f8d92">
 Mark products as **'favorite'** or add them to your cart.
 You can remove them anytime, either from the product page or directly from cart.